-★ Tell treatment and your CSO about prescription medications, over-theold X Do not take herbal supplements without permission
+★ Tell treatment and your CSO about prescription medications, over-thecounter medications, pills and supplements you are taking.

 Using medication that has controlled substances or alcohol is not allowed without permission and monitoring by treatment and probation.
 You should work with your doctor to find non-addictive medications and treatment options.
 Do not take more than the recommended dose of any medication.
-Discuss supplements before you start taking old X Do not take cold or allergy medication without permission
+Discuss supplements before you start taking them.